lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/01-CRUD-quiz/README.md

 If we have all seven CRUD routes, we will also need seven instance methods in our `RestaurantsController`.
-Return an `Array` with the seven controller methods that go along with the CRUD routes.
+Return an `Array` with the seven controller actions that go along with the CRUD routes.

 ## Key learning points